dima666Sik/FindWords/README.md

 - This project will be searching word in strings that have in the end this symbols: ., ?, !. (, - this symbol does not count).

 ## Features
-☑️Converts text to an array of words;
-<br>☑️Counts the number of words from the text;
+☑️Search for the number of words in a text;
-<br>☑️Search for the number of certain characters;
-<br>☑️Search for indices of search words from the text.
+<br>☑️Search for a word in a text;
+<br>☑️The ability to add text to the application.

 ## Testing Program
 ### _Main Menu_